WHAT HAPPENS NEXT

 Most people think they are covered.
 The data says otherwise.

-If an uninsured driver causes an accident that injures you or damages your vehicle, your own uninsured motorist coverage is the only protection you have.
+If an uninsured driver hits you, your own uninsured motorist coverage is the only protection you have.
 Most people have never checked what that limit is.

 Nearly half of all small businesses are operating with zero protection against property damage, liability claims, or business interruption.
 Many assume their personal coverage extends to their business.
 It does not.